OhioBWC - Basics: (Policy library) - File

 a.
 Claims services staff must follow the ICD Modification policy and procedure if any condition(s) cannot be accurately coded or if clarification is necessary.

 b.
-When claims services staff is otherwise unable to obtain the correct International Classification of Diseases (ICD) code, they may use the encoder or the online ICD-10 look up and enter the ICD code in the diagnosis window in the claims management system.
+When claims services staff is otherwise unable to obtain the correct International Classification of Diseases (ICD) code, they may use the encoder, or the online ICD-10 look up and enter the ICD code in the diagnosis window in the claims management system.

 c.
 Claims services staff must attempt to obtain all medical documentation including exam results or diagnostic test(s) and a statement of causality from the MCO prior to sending the issue for medical review.